 3. No Future for Business

-Nigeria itself, represented by President Buhari has promised to cut carbon emissions by 2060, United States 2030, and India promises 2070.
+Nigeria itself, represented by President Buhari has promised to cut carbon emissions by 2060, United States by 2030, and India promises by 2070.
 Pacts like the Paris Agreements & the United Nations Framework Convention on Climate Change are making serious pledges.
 The popular goal is that greenhouse emissions are drastically dropped by 2030.
 This is just 29 years to go.
 Major power nations have also promised to raise funds for developing nations and help them afford renewable energy infrastructures.

 4 Things You Should Know about Energy Transition as a Nigerian Business Owner

 - Nigeria plans to cut down emissions by 2070.

 While Nigeria plans to cut down emissions by 2070, we still ask serious questions.
 Will there be plans to ensure the energy transition is a better bet than the existing one?
 If electricity and general energy supply to power homes, engines, and businesses are still erratic today what assurances do 2070 hold?